Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 }
 ```

 Great!
-Jump over to your terminal and type `npm start` to start Parcel building and run your app.
+Jump over to your terminal and type `npm start` to start Parcel building, and run your app.
 Parcel’s going to find your `index.html` file, follow it to your	`index.js` file.
-This will load your `App` component and then Parcel will bundle that all up, optimize it, and start a local development server that runs at http://localhost:1234.
+This will load your `App` component, and then Parcel will bundle that all up, optimize it, and start a local development server that runs at http://localhost:1234.

-The development server should start up and open a web page where you’ll see your lovely welcome message, ‘`Welcome to Software Development`’.
+The development server should start and open a web page where you see your lovely welcome message, ‘`Welcome to Software Development`’.

 #### Tip!

-Another nice thing about Parcel’s local development server is it hot reloads, responding to file changes on saving and refreshing the browser!
+Another nice thing about Parcel’s local development server is hot reloads, responding to file changes on saving and refreshing the browser!

 ### Preventing JSX errors with React Fragments